Server data from the Official MCP Registry

 npm run build # -> dist/index.js

-# 2. In separate terminals, run the two services (free; payments off)
+# 2. In separate terminals, run the three services (free; payments off)

 # (provenance-receipts) npm run dev # http://localhost:8787